A Tale of Two Sisters …

 Remembered by all for their beauty, brains and bravado, my elder sisters Claire and Alice Kelly were 19 and 21 respectively when cruel fate took them from us.

 My sisters were lost in two tragic auto accident deaths — barely 1,100 days and 2 miles separated the misfortunes.
-Both deaths made the front page in our local newspaper, with my ill-destined father being twice identified as “a prominent Red Bank physician.”
-Many who know the events still seem haunted by them some five decades later.
+Both deaths made the front page in our local newspapers, with my ill-destined father most identified as “a prominent Red Bank physician.”
+Many who know the events still seem haunted by them even some five decades later.

-Those years my father, Dr. Charles W. Kelly, was in his prime as a successful doctor and living an exceptionally good life.
+During those years my father, Dr. Charles W. Kelly, was in his prime as a skilled and successful physician and living an exceptionally good life.
 Kelly family times were most content.
 The 10 of us living in a stately old mansion on the Jersey Shore.
 Back then as the 1970s were unfolding, it was the stuff of dreams.
 It wouldn’t last.

 * * * * *

-The oldest of our family’s 8 children, Claire Ennis Kelly was born on November 6, 1952 in Brooklyn, NY.
+The oldest of our family’s 8 children, Claire Elizabeth Kelly was born on November 6, 1952 in Brooklyn, NY.
 Before she was 2, our parents had left NYC for Monmouth Beach.
 Growing up Claire had a lot of advantages.
 But being a child of the 1960s, she was every bit the rebel of that generation.
 Our family’s first born was decidedly free spirited.
 One friend, while very fond of her, told me that Claire liked to “play the bad girl” sometimes.

 Claire packed a lot into a short life.
 She was a beach bum who liked to get around in bare feet, loved to read and quoted Shakespeare in her RBC yearbook profile, and liked to party but wound up turning state’s evidence on a Long Branch drug dealer.
 All before age 20.